 Of course, it’s seldom this simple.
 The point is that developing the optimal exchange strategy for a particular exchange should include a calculation of the real cost of the exchange and that calculation should involve more than simply the fees charged by the QI.

-We have provided a worksheet, available here and in our Resources section, which contains an analysis of this type of cost comparison.
-The worksheet contains a detailed example.
-Feel free to modify the spreadsheet as you see fit.
-Of course, the worksheet is a tool only and we cannot accept responsibility for its accuracy, results or the consequences of any decision based on the results that it produces.
+We have deployed both spreadsheets and online calculators, in our Resources section, which contain a model for analyzing this type of ROC or "cost" comparison.
+Detailed examples are also provided.
+Feel free to modify the spreadsheets as you see fit.
+Of course, the spreadsheets and calculators are only tools and we cannot accept responsibility for their accuracy, results or the consequences of any decision based on the results that they produce.